imsoftware/wp-imap-auth/README.md

 ## Wordpress IMAP Authentication 4

-**Please Note: Despite that it might still work, this project will not be actively maintained.
-Feel free to fix the bugs.**
+**Despite that it might still work, this project will not be actively maintained.
+Please help to fix the bugs: https://github.com/imsoftware/wp-imap-auth/issues**

 IMAP authentication for Wordpress 4.0.0+